JonathanC13/python_ref/Structures/cbb0507082bb18ff7e4b-f8361f17012860422752496b9439fa2920db2c8e/The Technical Interview Cheat Sheet.md

 - O(m*n), m is number of nodes in the first list and n in second.

 ####**Knuth–Morris–Pratt_algorithm**
-- Instead of just incrementing the index by 1 when a mismatch occurs, since you know where the mismatch happened the new index can be at that position (just in case to match head of pattern), unless there is a partial match you may need to backtrack from the new index (build a look up table to check how much to backtrack).
+- Instead of just incrementing the index by 1 when a mismatch occurs, since you know where the mismatch happened the new index for the search can be at that position (just in case to match head of pattern), unless there is a partial match you may need to backtrack from the new index (build a look up table to check how much to backtrack).
 The time complexity is O of n, where n is the length of the string.

 - Θ(n), n is the length of the String.